 In response to the epidemic, President Obama made an emergency spending request to Congress of $6.18 billion to combat the spread of the disease.
-This month, the inspector generals of the U.S. AID agency, Health and Human Services, Defense Department and State Department issued a report on the nation’s response to Ebola.
+In October 2015, the inspector generals of the U.S. AID agency, Health and Human Services, Defense Department and State Department issued a report on the nation’s response to Ebola.

 Whenever the government races to a crisis with little planning, massive waste and fraud often result.
 This is particularly the case when much of the spending occurs outside the United States (in this case West Africa.)

 “Financial and procurement systems play an important role in any major international response effort, and this is particularly so for contingency operations.
 In past contingency operations, the challenges associated with the rapid influx of response resources in crisis environments have added to financial and procurement system risks.
 In Afghanistan and Iraq, for example, the Commission on Wartime Contracting noted that “Poor planning, management, and oversight of contracts has led to massive waste…”

 The government’s efforts to contain the Ebola outbreak have been effective.
 There is no faulting the thousands of troops, CDC personnel and others who responded to the crisis.
 Unfortunately, there is probably a massive amount of fraud that also took place and may still be continuing.

 The inspectors general are in the early phases of their audits.
 The report notes the agencies are setting up hotlines.
 The US AID agency already has an Ebola contract fraud hotline.
 There are no statistics on the number of whistleblower calls made to the hotline.